-The Delaware Turnpike restaurants were renovated in 1988 and are operated by the HMS Host Corporation pursuant to a twenty-year contract which extends through June 2008.
+The Delaware Turnpike restaurants were renovated in 1988 and are operated by the HMS Host Corporation pursuant to a twenty-year contract which extended through June 2008, but which remains in force through carryover provisions until the plaza closes down for construction in September 2009.
 In fiscal 2008, concession revenue to the Delaware Turnpike totaled \$2.5 million.
-One service station was operated by

-Exxon Corporation under a ten-year contract that expired during the fiscal year.
+One service station was operated by Exxon Corporation under a ten-year contract that expired during fiscal year 2008.
 The station was closed January 15, 2008.
-The remaining service station is operated by Sunoco, Inc. under a ten-year contract that expired in October 2008.
-It is anticipated that Sunoco will continue to operate until the plaza closes down for construction.
-A new contract was negotiated for the design, construction, operation, and maintenance of a new welcome center and service plaza.
+The remaining service station is operated by Sunoco, Inc. under a ten-year contract that expired in October 2008, but which remains in force through carryover provisions until the plaza closes down for construction in September 2009.
+A new contract was negotiated for the design, finance, construction, operation, and maintenance of a new welcome center and service plaza.
 The new facility will feature a 47,000 square foot facility and a new service station with high-speed diesel pumps and a 24-hour convenience store.
 The \$35 million complex will be financed entirely with private funding by the operator.
-The contract also requires the operator to spend an additional \$21 million in capital improvements over the 35-year lease term.
-The current plaza and service station is scheduled to remain in operation through February 2009.
-The new plaza is scheduled to open by May 2010.
+The contract also requires the operator to spend, at a minimum, an additional \$21 million in capital improvements over the 35-year lease term.
+The current plaza and service station is scheduled to remain in operation until the day after Labor Day in 2009.
+The new plaza is scheduled to open by June 2010.
 To makeup for lost revenue during the closure, a temporary rent payment will be made each month during the closure (\$170,000/month; 15 months maximum).
 A new revenue sharing agreement was also negotiated between the operator and the Department.